A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - There is food in the office and meals prepared

 In a mass action scenario, the legal office will receive a lot of media calls.
-Because whatever we say to the media can be used against us and against those arrested, the legal team must be very careful when talking with the media.
-Volunteers should refer all media calls to the flak or an available legal team member.
+Because whatever we say to the media can be used against us and against those arrested, the support team must be very careful when talking with the media.
+Volunteers should refer all media calls to the IC or another person designated to talk to the media.

-- Reach agreement about what information should be communicated when and by whom
+- Have an agreement about what information should be communicated when and by whom

 - Go to a media training

-- Feel comfortable with referring calls to the media team for the action or asking journalists to call back at a later time (especially when the office is busy).
+- Know how to refer calls to the media team for the action or asking journalists to call back at a later time (especially when the office is busy).

-It’s important to have legal support team members or representatives on the streets in order to:
+It’s important to have support team members or representatives on the streets in order to:

 - Build trust and confidence in the legal support team